realcrane/BASAR-Black-box-Attack-on-Skeletal-Action-Recognition/README.md

 ### HDM05 demo

 * The code assumes that you have normalised your data and know how to recover it after learning.
+* After attack, we provide a not-so-structured code snippet for unnormalising the adversarial samples in datapress/post-processing.py

 You can download the pre-processed data from [GoogleDrive](https://drive.google.com/file/d/1LyD-jf3X20wBbhKu071AwDDYvzFN7wjT/view?usp=sharing) or [BaiduYun(password:fmhm)](https://pan.baidu.com/s/1Itb94YjwUVqZmM9HLW6U3g) and extract files with
 ```